unit-io/unitdb/README.md

 Tracedb can be used for online gaming and mobile apps as it satisfy the requirements for low latency and binary messaging.
 Tracedb is a perfect time-series database for applications such as internet of things and internet connected devices.

-[unitdb](https://github.com/unit-io/unitdb) repo is forked from tracedb for more advanced use case for time-series database.
-Keep watch on [unitdb](https://github.com/unit-io/unitdb)

 # Key characteristics
 - 100% Go.
 - Optimized for fast lookups and bulk inserts.